AayushiAgrawal09/Hr-Analylaystics-Dashboard/README.md

 * Employees who are working for less than 7 years and not prooted have 24% probablity of leaving the company.

-* The totral attrition rate of the comppany is 23-24%.
+* The totral attrition rate of the company is 23-24%.